davidmeijer/versalign/README.md

 ---

-:warning: This project is currently not maintained and README.md is not up to adte -- part of code base is currently being repurposed for [retromole](https://retromole.com/) :warning:
+:warning: This project is currently not maintained and README.md is not up to date.
+Part of code base is currently being repurposed for [retromole](https://retromole.com/) which will be released soon :warning:

 ---